slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 <!--
 > *"Só os mais corajosos conseguem fazer a paz."  -- Trump*
+#q["The best way to destroy an enemy is to make him a friend." -- Abraham Lincoln $  1809  $]

 - Be willing to side with the minority.
 - Find cassandras to stop catastrophes.
 The “Cassandras” are experts in their field.
 These people are data driven.